danitos97/calendar/README.md

 ## Language support

-It has 10 different languagues by now.
-It automatically use the languague of your html *lang* attribute.
-Besides that, you can put the *languague* attribute to a calendar element to make it use that languague.
+It has 10 different languages by now.
+It automatically use the language of your html *lang* attribute.
+Besides that, you can put the *lang* attribute to a calendar element to make it use that language.
-The supported languagues are:
+The supported languages are:
 + en - english
 + es - spanish
 + in, id - indonesian